dallam1/dallam1.github.io/updates.md

 Due to the exceptional circumstances surrounding COVID-19, CPAS made the difficult decision to cancel all residential Ventures this summer.

-However, we are excited to offer you the opportunity to be involved...[read more](dallam1.github.io/update21stjune2020)
+However, we are excited to offer you the opportunity to be involved...